rokaulgud/180020083_WEB_DEV/README.md

 # 180020083_WEB_DEV

-This is the repository for the assignment 1 of LS 2020 Web Dev. \
+This is the repository for the assignments of LS 2020 Web Dev. \
 [Link to website](https://rokaulgud.github.io/180020083_WEB_DEV)